Nontraditional Families Have Rights and Require Strong Legal Guidance

 Speak with our experienced North Carolina legal team immediately

 To learn more about your options when dealing with these issues, call Hager Divorce & Family Law at (910) 726-3607 or contact us online.
-We serve clients throughout Wilmington and southeastern North Carolina, including New Hanover, Pender and Brunswick counties.
+We serve clients throughout Wilmington and southeastern North Carolina, including New Hanover and Pender counties.
 Our office hours are Monday through Friday, 8 a.m. to 5 p.m.